wind turbines on a snowy hill

 The TuNur Project, Tunisia

 A new solar complex in Southwest Tunisia will aid the country in its goal of providing clean power for Europe.
-Known as “TuNur,” the project will employ concentrated solar power technology — or CSP technology for short — which uses parabolic mirrors connected molten salt energy storage on an enormous scale.
+Known as “TuNur,” the project will employ concentrated solar power technology — or CSP technology for short.
+This technology uses parabolic mirrors connected to molten salt energy storage on an enormous scale.
 Covering an area almost three times the size of Manhattan, the initiative has required significant investment.

 As the energy accumulates, it will follow three separate routes through submarine cable systems until it reaches Malta, Italy and France.
 In developing the project, Tunisia hopes to revive Europe’s plans of importing inexpensive energy from North Africa, initially abandoned due to political instability in the area.
 Whether or not this will prove successful, TuTuNur Ltd has already requested authorization to start the project, and the first phase could begin by 2020.